hirosystems/stacks-subnets/docs/getting-started.md

 You understand subnets from the [overview](https://docs.hiro.so/subnets/overview)—now you can test one out in action.
 Hiro's Clarinet can serve a local subnet with [`clarinet integrate`](https://docs.hiro.so/clarinet/how-to-guides/how-to-run-integration-environment) as one of the networks in your Stacks development environment.

-This guide walks a user through a **subnet demonstration**—minting and transferring NFTs between a main chain (local devnet) and a subnet—to showcase subnet's high throughput and low latency functionality.
+This guide walks a user through a **subnet demonstration**: minting and transferring NFTs between a main chain (local devnet) and a subnet to showcase subnet's high throughput and low latency functionality.
 By the end of this guide, the user will

 - Deploy the layer-1 contract that governs the interface to your subnet
 - Deploy the layer-2 subnet contract that runs our example application—an NFT contract
-- Create the handful of [stacks.js](https://github.com/hirosystems/stacks.js) scripts that will allow us to interact with our subnet and its contract application
+- Create the handful of [Stacks.js](https://github.com/hirosystems/stacks.js) scripts that will allow us to interact with our subnet and its contract application

 :::note